onedebos/beat-the-chain/README.md

 - **Race the Pacer:** Type the full text before the green blocks are completely formed.
 - **Accuracy is Key:** Your Final Score is (LPS × Accuracy).
 Sloppy typing won't win.
-- **Get a Rank:** Your rank is based on your typing speed.
-Faster typing = better blockchain rank!
+- **Get a Rank:** Your rank is based on your typing speed and accuracy.
+Faster and more accurate typing = better blockchain rank!

 ### Ranks